 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

 Pennsylvania is so rich in beauty and history.
-This was the site of our nation’s first capital, and where many brave people lost their lives in the Revolutionary and Civil wars.
-As you prepare to visit historical places in the United States, mark these 5 places in Pennsylvania on your list: Gettysburg, Philadelphia, Independence, Valley Forge and Washington Crossing.
+This was the site of our nation’s first capital, and where many brave people lost their lives in the Revolutionary and Civil Wars.
+As you prepare to visit historical places in the United States, mark what many deem the best historic places to visit in Pennsylvania:

 Best Historic Places to Visit in Pennsylvania

 Pennsylvania is just about 46,000 square miles big.